kawanet/msgpack-lite/README.md

 Object (plain object)|map format family|Object
 Object (see below)|ext format family|Object (see below)

-Note that both `null` and `undefined` are mapped to nil `0xC1`.
+Note that both `null` and `undefined` are mapped to nil `0xC1` type.
 This means `undefined` value will be *upgraded* to `null` in other words.

 ### Extension Types

-MessagePack specification allows 128 application-specific extension types.
+The MessagePack specification allows 128 application-specific extension types.
-The library uses the following types to enable objects round-trip conversion.
+The library uses the following types to make round-trip conversion possible for JavaScript native objects.

 Type|Object|Type|Object
 ----|----|----|----